cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 nodes.
 In addition, for performance reasons we recommend kernel >= 5.5 for the multi-device XDP acceleration.

-NodePort acceleration can be used with either direct routing (``routingMode=native``) or tunnel mode.
-Direct routing is recommended to achieve optimal performance.

 A list of drivers supporting XDP can be found in :ref:`the XDP documentation<xdp_drivers>`.

 The current Cilium kube-proxy XDP acceleration mode can also be introspected through